OmegaBeam69/local_manifest/README.md

 # local_manifest
-Unofficial Build For Spark OS A13
+Unofficial Build For Bananadroid OS A13